fury-gl/fury/README.rst

 You've discovered a bug or something else you want to change - excellent!
 Create an `issue <https://github.com/fury-gl/fury/issues/new>`_!

-You've worked out a way to fix it – even better! submit a Pull Request!
+You've worked out a way to fix it – even better!
+Submit a Pull Request!

 You want to tell us about it – best of all!